 Explore Belfast’s rich maritime history with a visit to the Titanic Quarter.

-Get lost in the world’s largest Titanic exhibition in the infamous ship’s birthplace; take the exhilarating Shipyard Ride; board the SS Nomadic or the SS Caroline at Alexandra Docks, and see reconstructions of the original slipways.
+Get lost in the world’s largest Titanic exhibition in the infamous ship’s birthplace; take the exhilarating Shipyard Ride; board the SS Nomadic or the HMS Caroline at Alexandra Docks, and see reconstructions of the original slipways.